NVIDIA-Omniverse/ANARI-USD/superbuild/README.md

 - `USD_DEVICE_USE_OMNIVERSE`: Add Omniverse output capability for generated USD output

-If `BUILD_USD` or `BUILD_ANARI_SDK` are set to `OFF`, then those dependencies will need to be found on in the host environment.
+If `BUILD_USD` or `BUILD_ANARI_SDK` are set to `OFF`, then those dependencies will need to be found in the host environment.
 Use `CMAKE_PREFIX_PATH` to point to your USD + ANARI-SDK (+ OpenVDB + Omniverse) installations respectively.
 Alternatively, one can use explicit install dir variables which support `debug/` and `release/` subdirs: